bertronika/copris/README.md

 [4]: https://github.com/benhoyt/inih

 I've tried to pick common libraries, present in many Linux distributions and BSD's, meaning they should be easily installable with your package manager.
-Note that `inih` requires, unlike the header-only `uthash`, both development headers and the dynamically linked libraries themselves (e.g. `libinih-devel` and `libinih0`, names on your end may differ).
+Note that `inih` requires, unlike the header-only `uthash`, both development headers and the dynamic libraries themselves (e.g. `libinih-devel` and `libinih0`, names on your end may differ).

 Build COPRIS using the included `Makefile` (you'll need GNU Make, if